 Using the power of its 300+ members YCC collectively raises funds for projects, from commissions to installations, screenings and exhibitions, with the aim of opening and expanding artistic dialogue related to art in and out of Asia.

-From 2016-2017 YCC focused on raising funds for select grassroots organisations in Hong Kong: Holy Motors, Neptune and Things That Can Happen.
+From 2016-2017 YCC focused on raising funds for select grassroots organisations in Hong Kong.
 From 2018 YCC will focus on funding projects across multiple mediums that connect London to Hong Kong and other parts of Asia.

 What: As artists engaged with anthropological research and new media, Zheng Mahler created a new video and sound walk that maps out key historical moments in Sham Shui Po.
 From the concreted-over stream that existed until the 1960’s on Nam Cheong Street to the Japanese POW camp during WW2, the work transplants the 19th century figure of the flanneur who strolled the boulevards of Paris and urges viewers to observe, both actually and virtually, the poetics of urban life.